-Welcome to the module on Student Engagement for the Customized Learning Series!
-[Register Here] The current facilitator is Kris Baldwin, email@example.com .
-For any additional questions, please contact Graduate Credit Coordinator, Kim Coronado at firstname.lastname@example.org.
+Welcome to the Learner Engagement course.
+It was designed as part of the self-paced online Customized Learning Series!
+[Register Here if you have not done so already.]
+The current facilitator is Lori Goldade, firstname.lastname@example.org .
+For any additional questions, please contact Graduate Credit Coordinator, Kim Coronado at email@example.com.

 Every chapter of the book has "Stop and Reflect" and "Text-to-Practice" activities.
-For the assignments within this class, you may be asked to choose one reflection activity and one practice activity.
-The practice activities may require some class time with students, often asking you to try implementing specific activities with students or to participate in observation activities.
+For the assignments within this course, you may be asked to choose one reflection activity and one practice activity.
+The practice activities may require some class time with leaners, often asking you to try implementing specific activities with learners or to participate in observation activities.
 If you are not in a classroom setting, you may need to "adopt" a class to complete some of the activities.

 Recognize that engagement is not just on-task behavior, but rather engagement on behavioral, emotional, and cognitive levels.

-Determine how how classroom practices, including types of tasks assigned, quality of teacher-student relations, and peer dynamics contribute to engagement.
+Determine how classroom practices, including types of tasks assigned, quality of facilitator-learner relations, and peer dynamics contribute to engagement.

 Examine the role of out-of-school activities and families on engagement.